JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 NS: and a funny icon in front
 NS: the little icon in front
-NS: is used to select already uploaded texturee
+NS: is used to select already uploaded textures

 JR: ah yes picked the one from the list